Freedom-96/freedom-96.github.io/_posts/2020-06-23-Marking-up-a-letter.md

 Please let me know if this is ok, and if so which start date you would prefer.
       </p>
       <p>
-        You can find more information about <a href="https://www.monash.edu/students/dates/summary-dates">important university dates</a> on our website.
+        You can find more information about <a href="https://www.monash.edu/students/dates/summary-dates" target="_blank">important university dates</a> on our website.
       </p>
         <h2>Subjects of study</h2>
 <p>